na-na-hi/renget/archive/how2playba.md

 Always try to go for a cafe upgrade before you do event stuff if you can.

 Regardless, you're pretty fucked so gl bro

+>The event features characters from the main story, but I haven't read that part yet.
+What do I do?
+Do the event missions, but skip the story.
+You get the gem rewards and occassionally a welfare unit too, and you can always read the story later.
+Go to Story > Replay > Event Story.

 >I have X shards of this event's welfare unit but I can't claim her wtf!
 DO THE STORY MISSIONS